@ £ £ £ i P 3

 Recruitment

-To apply for the School Sport Coaching Apprenticeship, you can either ‘Apply Now’ on our website (see right) or you can apply for a specific schools vacancy which we advertise on our website
+To apply for the School Sport Coaching Apprenticeship, you can apply for a specific schools vacancy which we advertise on our website.

 Once you have applied, our Apprenticeship Team will contact you to arrange a telephone interview to ask you some additional questions including why you think you are suitable for the programme, to explain more about the programme and how it works, and to answer any questions that you may have.